 Calcium is the most abundant mineral in your body and is always present in your bloodstream.
 It’s crucial for the health of your muscles, nervous system, blood circulation, and digestion.
 But unwanted calcium deposits in soft tissues can be painful and may be a sign of an underlying condition.

 Some people try changes in diet or lifestyle to treat their symptoms.
 Others try supplements that they hope will directly dissolve the calcium deposits.
-There aren’t any studies supporting the effectiveness of supplements.
+There are very few studies supporting the effectiveness of supplements.

 To help you make your own choices, keep reading to find out about the common types of calcium deposits in your body and their potential treatments.